threefoldtech/acme2cert-exp/README.md

 1 - [Name server](#nameserver): zerossl.com needs to verify domains, we need access to name server where we can register required DNS records.

-The following options are available:
+The following options are available for now:

 * name.com
-* [coredns](#building-and-configuration-of-coredns) with ns records points to it, for example for verifying domains under `3bots.example.com`, we setup the following records
-  * `A`: ns1-3bots.example.com
-  * `NS`: 3bots.example.com -> ns1-3bots.example.com

-  The same goal can be achived by configuring another `CoreDNS` which manages this domain to forward `CNAME` requests to this server.

 2 - [This ACME server configured with](#configuring-the-server):
   * Current domains and prefixes
-  * name.com or coredns client configurations
+  * name.com client configurations
   * ZeroSSL access key

 ## Installation